 Here's a free, downloadable MP3 clip of a "Christmas Carol" scene, demonstrating how the music and sound effects support the drama:

-These tracks were specifically created for my “Carol” adaptations for stage and radio.
+These tracks were specifically created for my 'Carol' adaptations for stage and radio.
 Please note that other “Carol” scripts may not use some SFX, such as the coach & horses, the blind man’s buff crashes, doors and locks, wind and chimes, the otherworldly “voice” of the 3rd Spirit, the SFX department mayhem, etc. See below for a complete list of sounds.

-Charles Dickens' A Christmas Carol pre-recorded sound effects and period-correct musical underscore tracks.
+'Christmas Carol' pre-recorded sound effects and period-correct musical underscore tracks.

 Twenty-two pre-recorded, orchestral music cues serve for scene changes and to dramatically underscore the dialogue at various points.
 This is NOT a Broadway style musical, with a singing Scrooge or tap-dancing Tiny Tim.
 The music cues I provide function the way film scores do--to support and color the drama.
 In scoring 'A Christmas Carol', other than my own ghost and suspense music, I adapted old Victorian carols throughout.
 I used less well-known carols, to avoid cliché or sentimentality, without sacrificing the authentic characteristics that period music could lend to the story.
 The carols reinforce emotional and structural connections in the drama.
 For example; Belle's Theme ("The Coventry Carol") is played by a music box--a gift from Scrooge--that winds down as their relationship crumbles within the scene.

 The instrumentation is strictly Victorian: brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, wine glasses (glass harmonica), choirs and strings.